zavjs/storyteller-dashboard/README.md

 ## Start here

-Hello folks at Stormideas, and thank you for reviewing this code.
+Hello Dave and Lukasz!
 See instructions and code comments in the sections below:

 ### Running Instructions